Unshackling infrastructure industry

 The problem aggravates when recession sets in; the working capital cycle spirals out of control.
 New projects become scarce so do advances which could have been used to bank roll ongoing projects.
 At the same time, many open projects are at their tail end or near-closure.
 A crisis-like situation arises.
 Money is not available to book significant turnover, even the ability to cherry-pick is gone.
 Cash-starved and hard-pressed to meet increasing working capital requirements, companies are forced to source expensive short-term debt.
 Over time, this style of project management drives these companies into a vicious, out-of-control loop of inevitably delayed projects.
 They find themselves up against angry clients, ever increasing working capital requirement, and debt (Figure 5).
 Thus, the companies (already working on wafer-thin margins), have to contend with write-offs, cost overruns, erosion of profit margin, and late delivery penalties.

 To break out of this vicious loop companies need to embrace the flow principles of project management.
 They need to focus on rapid execution and project closure.
 The flow principles can be implemented using the following rules

-c) Limit the number of simultaneously open sites (work in progress limit) within a project based on availability of supervisors.
+c) Limit the number of simultaneously open sites (limit work in progress) within a project based on availability of supervisors.
 Strict rules for opening sites linked to site closures have to be enforced.
 One should be started in only when one is fully completed.

 d) Resolve issues obstructing flow by implementing a strong system of active daily management.